nsrau/azure-docs.it-it/articles/azure-arc/servers/manage-agent.md

 ## <a name="remove-the-agent"></a>Rimuovere l'agente

-Utilizzare una delle procedure seguenti per disinstallare l'agente Windows o Linux utilizzando la riga di comando o l'installazione guidata descritta in questa sezione.
-Prima di disinstallare l'agente, disconnettere il computer da Azure Arc per i server (anteprima) completando questi passaggi:Before uninstalling the agent, first disconnect the machine from Azure Arc for servers (preview) by completing these steps:

-1. Aprire Azure Arc per server (anteprima) passando al [portale di Azure](https://aka.ms/hybridmachineportal).

-2. Selezionare la macchina virtuale nell'elenco, selezionare i puntini di sospensione (**...**) e quindi **Elimina**.
+Eseguire uno dei seguenti metodi per disinstallare l'agente Windows o Linux Connected Machine dalla macchina.
+La rimozione dell'agente non annulla la registrazione della macchina con Arc per i server (anteprima), si tratta di un processo separato che viene eseguito quando non è più necessario gestire il computer in Azure.Removing the agent does not unregister the machine with Arc for servers (preview), this is a separate process you perform when you no longer need to manage the machine in Azure.

 ### <a name="windows-agent"></a>Agente Windows

+Entrambi i metodi seguenti rimuovono l'agente, ma non rimuovono la cartella *C:.*

 #### <a name="uninstall-from-control-panel"></a>Eseguire la disinstallazione dal Pannello di controllo